 As mentioned in yesterday’s post, the triangle section is shaped by working short rows.
 So how can we calculate the number and position of the short row turning points for a given width and height?

 Let’s look closer at the triangle outlined in pink above.
-Yesterday, we calculated the number of stitches to cast on (the lower edge of the triangle is our cast on edge).
-We called this number C and our example used C = 135 stitches.
+Let’s calculate the number of stitches to cast on (the lower edge of the triangle is our cast on edge) first and call this number C. Our example uses C = 135 stitches.

 Assuming we want to end up with one live stitch between the last two turning points (it works for other numbers too, but we’ll deal with this later) we need to work short rows to get from 135 stitches to one single stitch.